VIDEO: Eyebrow Microblading for Cancer Survivors and FAQ

 One Year Later After Touch Up

-Combo brows created by Master Artist and Teacher Julie Ha.
+Combo brows created by one of our Master Artists.
 The edges of the brow are hairstrokes, while the body is filled in with a powder-like effect.

 Microblading by Lindsey Ta.